WEC-Sim/WEC-Sim/docs_new/welcome/applications.rst

 This is an example of how to write your own h5 file using MATLAB.
-Can be useful if you want to modify your coefficients, use experimental coefficients, or coefficients from another BEM code other than NEMOH, WAMIT, or AQWA.
+Can be useful if you want to modify your coefficients, use experimental coefficients, or coefficients from another BEM code other than WAMIT, NEMOH, AQWA, or CAPYTAINE.
 For more details see `BEMIO feature <http://wec-sim.github.io/WEC-Sim/features.html#bemio-writing-your-own-h5-file>`_ documentation.